krishnaku/pypcalc/pcalc/docs/littles_law_history.md

 _divergent_, meaning one or more limits do not exist.

-This distinction applies across the board: linear systems, non-linear systems, adaptive systems, and even chaotic ones can exhibit either convergent or divergent behavior and can transition from one type of behavior to the other depending upon their internal state.
+This distinction applies across the board: linear systems, non-linear systems, complex adaptive systems, and even chaotic ones can exhibit either convergent or divergent behavior and can transition from one type of behavior to the other depending upon their internal state.
+Sample path analysis and the constraints of Little's Law allow us to consider the question of convergence or divergence of an input-output system without having to consider the internal state of the system.

 By showing that Little's Law remains valid whenever the required limits exist, it turns the question of _whether_ Little's Law applies to a certain kind of